lunarphp/lunar/docs/src/contributing.md

 However, if you're not used to working with monorepo's and setting them up inside a test Laravel application, no problem!

 ::: tip Development Guide
-Here's a guide on how to set-up your development environent ready for contributing to GetCandy.
+Here's a guide on how to set-up your development environent ready for contributing to Lunar.

 [Setting Up Lunar For Local Development](/local-development.html)
 :::